-17 Things To Do in Havana With Kids
+Embark on a Family Adventure: Things To Do In Havana With Kids

 Havana was our favorite part of Cuba.
 There are so many fun things to do in Havana!
 This is a fascinating city where you feel like you are stepping back in time!
 The architecture is amazing and it's a photographer's dream!
 There is lots to keep the children entertained as well.
 Babies and toddlers will be fascinated seeing the brightly colored artwork at Callejon de Hamel.
 Kids will enjoy a walk along the Malecon (waterfront) where they can see the fort as well as the steam train.
 Teenagers can shop til they drop in the big souvenir market.